 The town square also has a small church.
 The church has 2 stained glass windows – one depicting Virgin Mary surrounded by descending paratroopers and the other shows St Michael, who is the patron saint of paratroopers.
 It is a small but pretty church and we spent sometime walking around it.

 The town was teeming with American soldiers when we visited on the 2nd of June this year.
 They were planning a recreation of the paratroopers invasion of 1944 on the 6th of June.
 Every year , the town comes alive around this time and veterans of the war are celebrated.

 We got into conversation with Mark and learnt about his love for Asian food.
 He shared anecdotes on his travels through India in the 1980s and we spent a pleasant hour, eating and talking.
-We were the only customers at that time , since the restaurant was officially closed when we walked in.
-Seeing the disappointed look on our faces , Mark offered to rustle up lunch for us.
+Being the only customers at the time meant that we had the place to ourselves.
+A ‘Closed’ sign notwithstanding, , Mark offered to rustle up lunch for us hungry folk.
 It was a great meal and I am glad we could eat there.

-So, we found that it is quite possible to have vegetarian food , even in a small village in Normandy!
+So, it is quite possible to have vegetarian food even in a small village in Normandy!
 If you ever find yourself in St Mere Eglise , do yourself a favour and eat here.
 You will not regret it!